 Weather Sealing and Battery Life

-Most of the time, Wildlife photography will require long shooting hours away from reliable power sources.
+Most of the time, wildlife photography will require long shooting hours away from reliable power sources.
 Choose a camera with a long battery life after a single charge.

 Frequently Asked Questions